Skip to main content

 Across agencies and types of work, staff consistently described similar experiences:

-- Emotional labor — managing stress, fear, or frustration — is a routine part of public-facing work
+• Emotional labor — managing stress, fear, frustration, or urgency — is a routine part of public-facing work.

-- Policies, systems, and workload pressures often require staff to compensate in order to deliver good service
+• Policies, systems, communication gaps, and workload pressures often require staff to compensate in order to deliver good service.

-These themes appear across many agency functions, showing how customer experience is shaped by both systems and the people working within them.
+These themes appear across agency functions and job types, underscoring that customer experience is shaped by both system design and the people working within it.

 What Staff Want Leadership — and the Public — to Understand